whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 ![](/assets/img/Code_Cave/1.png)
 ###### Main menu of FTPDummy!

-In addition, i will be using VirusTotal in order to check how many AV Software are capable of detecting the PE File.
+In addition, i will be using VirusTotal in order to check how many AV Software products are capable of detecting the PE File.

 ![](/assets/img/Code_Cave/2.png)
 ###### FTPDummy! when checked by VirusTotal.